rcgsheffield/sheffield_hpc/stanage/software/libs/geos.rst

 .. caution::

-    GEOS is typically loaded as an external dependency for R. Please ensure you select the matching GCC compiler versions of your version of R and the GEOS libraries.
+    GEOS is typically loaded as an external dependency for R. Please ensure you select the matching GCC compiler versions for your version of R and the GEOS libraries.

 --------